When you are in the throws of having a baby wake up in the night, it feels like an eternity since you last slept well.

 The dreamfeed is not an eat, wake, sleep cycle.
 It is just an eat, sleep cycle.
 You want to keep night sleep sleepy and not interactive.

 Sleep Train Your Baby

-A key step in getting your baby to sleep well at night is to sleep train your baby.
+A key step in getting your baby to sleep longer stretches at night is to sleep train your baby.

 Your baby needs to know how to put himself back to sleep once he wakes up.

 The baby sleep cycle flows in such a manner that the baby will shift sleep cycles about every 45 minutes.
 At that transition point,

 If your baby is able to self-soothe, those transitions will happen with baby slipping into the next sleep cycle unless baby really needs something.